Currie Cup

-The Currie Cup is South Africa's premier domestic rugby union competition, played each winter and spring (June to October), featuring teams representing either entire provinces or substantial regions within provinces.
-Although it is the premier domestic competition, four South African franchises also compete in the United Rugby Championship competition, including for the 'South African Shield'. for the highest placed South African team.
+The Currie Cup (Curriebeker) is South Africa's premier domestic rugby union competition featuring teams representing either entire provinces or substantial regions within provinces.
+The Currie Cup dates back to 1891.

-Steeped in history and tradition, the Currie Cup dates back to 1891.
-The tournament is regarded as the cornerstone of South Africa's rugby heritage, and the coveted gold trophy remains the most prestigious prize in South African domestic rugby.

 History

-The Currie Cup is one of the oldest rugby competitions, with the first games played in 1889 but it was only in 1892 that it became officially known as the Currie Cup.
+The Currie Cup is one of the oldest rugby competitions, with the first games played in 1889, although it was only in 1892 that it became officially known as the Currie Cup.
 The competition had its humble beginnings as an inter-province competition in 1884, but when the South African Rugby Board was founded in 1889 it decided to organize a national competition that would involve representative teams from all the major unions.
 The original participating unions were Western Province, Griqualand West, Transvaal and Eastern Province.
 The first tournament was held in Kimberley and was won by Western Province.
 For a prize they received a silver cup donated by the South African Rugby Board, now displayed at the SA Rugby Museum in Cape Town.
 The story of how the Currie Cup came to be comes from the first overseas rugby team to tour South Africa in 1891, The British Isles, who carried with them a particularly precious bit of cargo.
 Among the bags, boots and balls was a golden cup given to them by Sir Donald Currie, owner of Union-Castle Lines, the shipping company that transported them to the southern tip of Africa.
 Sir Donald was clear with his instructions – hand this trophy over to the team in South Africa that gives the best game; and after a spirited display where the unbeaten British Lions narrowly won 3–0, Griqualand West became the first ever holders of the Currie Cup.
 They then handed the trophy over to the South African rugby board and it became the floating trophy for the Currie Cup competition.
 The inaugural Currie Cup tournament was thus held in 1892 with Western Province earning the honour of holding it aloft as the first official winners.

-The competition missed a few years here and there for reasons such as war and the like, but in 1968 it became a fully fledged annual showpiece.